chriswessells/awsgluepyspark/Readme.md

 ## Adding libraries

 The intended use is to help in automating Analytics workloads using AWS Glue.
-If you need libraries outside the default list of dependencies innstalled in the default endpoints, [AWS Glue supports including packages](https://docs.aws.amazon.com/glue/latest/dg/add-job-python.html) to extend the builtin functionality.
+If you need libraries outside the default list of dependencies installed in the default endpoints, [AWS Glue supports including packages](https://docs.aws.amazon.com/glue/latest/dg/add-job-python.html) to extend the builtin functionality.